Maurice Clarett: Exploring alternatives to the NFL

 In December 2005, Clarett was in talks to play for the Steubenville Stampede, a squad in the North Division of the American Indoor Football League.
 According to Jim Terry, Manager of the Stampede, "I have been in contact with [Clarett's] agent and he's expressed interest with us. ...
 Clarett is hungry and has something to prove.
 He has a chip on his shoulder and wants to show he can still play."
 However, Clarett never signed with the Stampede.
 In an interview with the Columbus Dispatch published on August 10, 2006, Terry claimed that Clarett attempted to call him just minutes before the events on the morning of August 9 that led to Clarett's arrest.

 Clarett also expressed interest in playing for NFL Europe.
 Josh Luchs, Clarett's agent, reported that Clarett was going to sign with the NFL on January 2, 2006, and was expected to be allocated to NFL Europe.
-There were also discussions about Clarett playing for the semi-pro Eastern Indoor Football League team the Mahoning Valley Hitmen, coached by the same Jim Terry.
+There were also discussions about Clarett playing for the semi-pro Eastern Indoor Football League team Mahoning Valley Hitmen coached by Terry.

 On August 23, 2010, Clarett was released from a halfway house and requested permission from Franklin County Common Pleas Court Judge David Fais to attend a tryout for the Omaha Nighthawks of the United Football League.
 The motion was approved on August 25.
 As part of his sentence, Clarett requires court permission in order to leave the state of Ohio.